-A principal goal of Martin County is to promote balanced, orderly, sustainable economic growth by creating and promoting an economic environment consistent with Sec.
-1.1 above that will enhance prosperity for all communities and citizens of the County.
+A principal goal of Martin County is to promote balanced, orderly, sustainable economic growth by creating and promoting an economic environment that will enhance prosperity for all communities and citizens of the County.
 The CGMP is based on the statements of economic principles in sections 1.5.A. through 1.5.G.
 Our environment and quality of life are the foundations for Martin County's economy.
 Protecting both, while providing for orderly growth and development, is fundamental to our success in maintaining a strong and vibrant economy that is free from over development.

 - 1.5.A.
 Martin County shall provide for fairness, efficiency, and predictability in its actions in order to provide a healthy business climate.
-All future amendments or development orders related to economic development, in addition to all other amendments and development orders, must be consistent with this chapter and the goals, objectives and policies of this Plan. - 1.5.B.
+All future amendments or development orders related to economic development, in addition to all other amendments and development orders, must be consistent with the goals, objectives and policies of this Plan. - 1.5.B.
 A high quality public school system is essential to quality economic growth and should be encouraged.
 The County shall continue to work with the School Board to coordinate expected population growth and school capacity and to assure that growth is managed so that it does not cause or contribute to overcrowded or inadequate schools. - 1.5.C.
-The use of consistent and objective economic indicators is required to measure the County's economic well-being, and shall include objective economic indicators listed in Section 2.2, CGMP.
 The County's employment base reflects the County's role in the area-wide economy.
-The major employment generating activities are retail trade and services, healthcare, construction, manufacturing, and accommodation and food service. - 1.5.D.
+The major employment generating activities are retail trade and services, healthcare, construction, education, agriculture, manufacturing, and accommodation and food service. - 1.5.D.
 Protection of the quality of life and the environment in Martin County is a critical factor in economic growth and sustainability.
-Martin County shall maintain a long-term commitment to improve land and water management plans and practices and to protect and restore environmental resources.
+Martin County shall maintain a long-term commitment to improve land, and water quality, to improve water management plans and practices and to protect and restore environmental resources.
 All development shall recognize that potable water is a limited resource and that the most economical source is water from the surficial aquifer.
-Failure to protect either the shallow aquifer or the Floridian aquifer from excess water withdrawals and pollution can affect future growth and sustainability and can negatively impact natural resources.
+Failure to protect either the shallow aquifer or the Floridian aquifer from excess water withdrawals and pollution will affect future growth and sustainability and will negatively impact natural resources.
 The County will use its land use authority under Chapter 163 F.S. to protect water resources, consistent with state law.